 Next, you have to attach the other long side, and then attach the bottom to all the sides, don’t forget the glue…I’m not sure why but apparently I got really excited and forgot to take a picture of this, but I trust that you can figure it out!
-The top will be left unattached at this point, we will attach it with hinges at the very end!
+The top will be left unattached at this point, we will attach it to the DIY bench box with hinges at the very end!

 Moving inside for me…the garage is WAY TOO MESSY to upholster out there!
 In all honesty, I even had to vacuum my living room just to bring it inside…so bad I know!
 I am not sure why our floors are always so dirty, it’s like I vacuum and a few hours later you would NEVER know it!
 What do we do in here?
 LOL!

 Alright, let’s let the upholstery begin!!
 Woohoo!!!
-Before we begin the upholstery though I must add a disclaimer: I am NOT a professional upholsterer, any true upholsterer may have a heart attack after seeing the way I went about upholstering this thing!
+Before we begin the upholstery on this DIY bench, I must add a disclaimer: I am NOT a professional upholsterer, any true upholsterer may have a heart attack after seeing the way I went about upholstering this thing!
 LOL!
-I am not responsible for anything that may happen to you if you read any further!
-HA!
+I am not responsible for anything that may happen to you if you read any further! 😅🤪

 Look at that interior mess already with just the first row of staples…yikes…sad part is it gets FAR worse!
 Lol!

 The long sides of the DIY bench were super easy but when it came to the short ends of the box, it wasn’t as simple!